Subsidies and Tax Credits for Renovations in Ontario | Renovation Quotes

 As we become a more environmentally conscious society, Canadian cities are beginning to look for ways to incorporate energy efficiency programs into renovation and development projects.
 If you're looking to make your home green-friendly, there are several available subsidies offered by Ontario to do so!

-However, for the renovation rebate to be approved, a home energy audit is mandatory.
-In a nutshell, no audit, no rebate.
-The good news is for any rebates offered in this program, you can hire your own contractor to complete the job, so make sure to get a few quotes before moving forward with the project!
+However, for whole-home envelope upgrades (such as comprehensive wall insulation or replacing multiple windows and doors), a home energy audit remains mandatory for the rebate to be approved.
+The good news is for these multi-upgrade rebates, you can hire your own contractor (as long as they are registered with the program) to complete the job, so make sure to get a few quotes before moving forward with the project!

 Although only offered in the city of Toronto, the Home Energy Loan Program (HELP) provides low-interest loans to homeowners who would like to improve the energy and water efficiency of their home.
 The city offers funding to complete the improvements, as it is suggested that the homeowner will repay the city over time through small installments on their property tax bill.